Vacation Friends: Plot

 The next day, the men go golfing, with Gabe and his friend.
 To Marcus's chagrin, Ron suggests they bet on the game.
 Halfway through the round, Ron reveals that he bankrolled the wagers by pawning the wedding rings.
 On the final hole, Ron makes a massive bet that he can hit the 18th green in a single stroke.
 Despite Ron initially looking at the wrong green, forcing him to make a 375-yard shot to win the bet, he miraculously sinks a hole in one to win the bet.
-(Actually, he had bribed a golf course employee to plant the ball in the hole.)

 After returning to the pawnshop to retrieve the rings, Ron accidentally causes Marcus to drop the rings in a sewer grate.
 Marcus chokes Ron in anger, who reveals that he was told by a doctor that he was sterile and that Kyla got pregnant 'because of Marcus'.

 At the rehearsal dinner, Kyla prepares to make a speech, where it seems like she is going to announce that Marcus is the father of her child.
 He interrupts, sharing the full story of what he believes happened in Mexico, only for Kyla to reveal they only intend to name the baby after Marcus, and he is not the father.
+Emily reveals she was the one having sex with Kyla on top of Marcus.
 Marcus tells an angry Harold the rings were lost and a fight ensues.
 Outside the wedding hall, Marcus and Emily angrily demand that Ron and Kyla leave.

 Emily's grandma, Phyllis delivers a wedding gift from Kyla.
 The letter inside reveals that Ron had lost his previous best friend Charlie (on military duty) and that his relationship with her and Marcus has helped him to recover.
 The gift is the wedding rings, which Ron retrieved from the sewer.
 Emily and Marcus realize they made a mistake by sending Kyla and Ron away, so they eventually find them.
 The four reunite, while Ron and Kyla reveal they are finally planning to marry, holding the same ceremony in Mexico where Marcus and Emily tied the knot, along with their family and friends joining.